top of page

 My name is Caleb Walcott-George

-I am a PhD candidate and Presidential Fellow at the University at Buffalo where I study ice sheets and glaciers with Dr. Jason Briner.
-I use a variety of different techniques including cosmogenic nuclides, luminescence dating, GIS methods, and simple numerical models to understand changes in ice sheets and glaciers during the Quaternary.
-I am also passionate about diversity and equity initiatives in the geosciences, specifically in cryosphere and field sciences.
-Previously, I earned a MS in geology at the University at Buffalo and a BA in both geology and German at Middlebury College.
+I am an incoming (Fall 2025) assistant professor in the Department of Earth and Environmental Sciences at the University of Kentucky.
+I use a variety of different techniques including luminescence dating, cosmogenic nuclides, GIS methods, and simple numerical models to understand changes in ice sheets and glaciers during the Quaternary.
+I earned my MS and PhD at the University at Buffalo, where I worked with Dr. Jason Briner.
+Previously, I earned a BA in both geology and German at Middlebury College.
 When not thinking about glaciers, I enjoy cooking, reading, skiing, canoeing, cycling, and spending time with my cats.

 CKW_portrait.png